Powershell: Great but Inconsistent

 ?

-And because you can’t always know how deep is your json, you basically have to
+And because you can’t always know how deep your json is, you basically have to

 always run ConvertTo-Json -Depth 10000